all the movies you should have seen in 2016 | read | i-D

 Lo and Behold, Reveries of the Connected World

-Werner Herzog, in his inimitable Bavarian drawl, narrates his film about theinternet.
+Werner Herzog, in his inimitable Bavarian drawl, narrates his film about the internet.
 Navigating the online wilderness, he poses questions like, "Will our great grandchildren need the companionship of humans or will they have evolved in a world where that's not important?" and, "Does the internet dream of itself?"
-It's an eccentric's take on the Internet, and it's exactly what you'd expect from the man who once ate his own shoe.
+It's an eccentric's take on the internet, and it's exactly what you'd expect from a man who once ate his own shoe.

 Text Oliver Lunn